Somaly Mam: Charity and achievements

-Mam served as an untrained healthcare worker with Médecins Sans Frontières and, in her spare time, handed out condoms, soap, and information to women in the brothels.
+Mam was an untrained healthcare worker with Médecins Sans Frontières and, in her spare time, handed out condoms, soap, and information to women in the brothels.
 In 1996, she co-founded AFESIP (Agir pour les Femmes en Situation Precaire or "Acting for Women in Distressing Situations"), a Cambodian NGO dedicated to rescuing, housing and rehabilitating women and children in Cambodia, Laos, and Vietnam who have been sexually exploited.
 AFESIP conducts outreach work to try helping the women still enslaved.
 The organization also works with law enforcement to raid the brothels.
 The company has locations in Cambodia, Laos, and Vietnam.

 In June 2007, Mam co-founded the Somaly Mam Foundation, a nonprofit organization formed in the United States that supported anti-trafficking groups and helped women and girls who had been forced into sexual slavery.
 The Somaly Mam Foundation (SMF) attracted the support of U.S. business leaders and Hollywood stars.
 SMF was the global fundraising arm of Somaly Mam's Phnom Penh-based AFESIP.

 After the May 2014 Newsweek article questioning Mam's claims, the Somaly Mam Foundation undertook its own investigation by Goodwin Procter, a Boston-based law firm.
 Mam resigned from her position and later the foundation shut down in October 2014.
 In January 2015, Mam and former operations director of SMF Rigmor Schneider launched a New Somaly Mam Fund as a funding source for AFESIP.
 In 2016, a new charity, Together1heart, became the primary fundraising vehicle for AFESIP.
-Actress AnnaLynne McCord serves as CEO of Together1Heart.
+Actress AnnaLynne McCord is CEO of Together1Heart.
 Posts on the group's Facebook page suggest that Mam is still heavily involved, and McCord insists that Mam is a "survivor" and appears to absolve her of wrongdoing, while stating that neither Together1heart nor AFESIP has made changes as a result of the 2014 public relations crisis.